Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

 The internal structure of the platform image has been improved by completely separating the hardware dependent implementation.
 It offers a new, independently maintainable structure.

-It is possible to upgrade only the platform part.
+It is now possible to upgrade only the platform part.
 Conversely, when migrating to a new device, it is possible to develop only the Hal and kernel area independently.

-Tizen Platform can be easily updated and ported to other devices.
+Tizen platform can be easily updated and ported to other devices.
 This can reduce the product development cost.

 **Figure: Full Hardware Abstraction**